colinyjchung/jinnzhong/content/posts/20170321-story-study-the-merchant-and-the-alchemists-gate.md

 date = "2017-03-21"
 description = "Story Analysis of The Merchant and the Alchemist’s Gate" tags = [
-    "The Merchant and the Alchemist’s Gate",
+    "The Merchant and the Alchemist’s Gate (2007)", "Ted Chiang",
-    "Ted Chiang",
     "Story Analysis",
 ]